4.3. Change of Basis#

 for unique constants \(c_1,c_2,\ldots,c_m\) in \(\R\).

-Proof.
 From the definition of a basis it follows that

 \[ S = \Span{\vect{b}_1, \ldots, \vect{b}_m} \quad \text{with} \quad \{\vect{b}_1, \ldots, \vect{b}_m\} \text{ linearly independent}. \]

 Let \( \vect{v}\) be an arbitrary element of \(S\).
-As \( \vect{v} \in \Span{\vect{b}_1, \ldots, \vect{b}_m}\),
+As \(\vect{v} \in \Span{\vect{b}_1, \ldots, \vect{b}_m}\),

 \[ \vect{v} = c_1\vect{b}_1 + c_2\vect{b}_2 + \ldots + c_m\vect{b}_m \]